 Regardless of the circumstances surrounding the incident of sexual misconduct or the individuals involved, Northwestern has counselors and advocates to help you in the healing process.
 Support can be provided in a variety of ways, including connecting you to local resources abroad, Chicago-based resources or Northwestern-Evanston campus-based resources.

 Under Northwestern’s Policy on Sexual Misconduct, Northwestern does not tolerate sexual misconduct of any form, including but not limited to, sexual assault, stalking, and dating and domestic violence.
 Such conduct violates the community values and principals of our institution and disrupts the living, learning, and working environment for students, faculty, staff and other community members.
 CARE exists to help students understand this policy as well as their rights and options.
 Speaking with CARE staff is CONFIDENTIAL.
 CARE is not obligated to report your assault to Northwestern.
 CARE staff can support you as you navigate the healing process.
 Skype meetings are available.
 Learn more about support resources.

-Northwestern University encourages individuals to report incidents of sexual misconduct to University Police or local law enforcement officials.
+Northwestern University encourages individuals to report incidents of sexual misconduct to the University Police or local law enforcement officials.
 Timely reporting to the police is an important factor in successful investigation and prosecution of crimes, including sexual violence crimes, and may lead to the arrest of an offender or aid in the investigation of other incidents.
 Northwestern can assist students in reporting sexual misconduct to the University Police, local law enforcement or the nearest U.S. embassy or consulate.
 Learn more about resources and reporting options.